-Prerequisites: Studio in Clay 2, permission from the instructor
+Prerequisites: Studio in Clay 2 or permission from the instructor

-This is an advanced high school course that enhances basic skills and focuses on ideas and content in 3-D art.
+This course is designed for the returning ceramics student who is proficient with the basic skills and techniques Learned in Studio in Clay 1 and 2.
 Students work in both functional and sculptural ceramics and are encouraged to develop their own ideas through required and independent coursework.
-This course is for students who excelled in Studio in Clay 2.
-Final assessment will be a portfolio of work created throughout the year.
 A \$20 studio lab fee is required.

-Prerequisites: Successful completion of Advanced Studio in Clay 1, permission of instructor
+Prerequisites: Successful completion of Advanced Studio in Clay 1 or permission of instructor